ColtMercer/nautobot_mcp/README.md

 - "Give me a complete network overview of NYDC including all devices, their interfaces, and any circuits"
 - "Show me the full network topology at DACN with devices, interfaces, IP addresses, and circuits"
 - "Provide a comprehensive analysis of the LODC network including all network components"

+#### **Discovery-Based Analysis:**
+- "First show me all available locations, then analyze the network at the largest campus"
+- "List all providers and then show me circuits from the most common provider"
+- "What locations are available and which ones have the most devices?"
+- "Show me all providers and then get circuits from each one"
+- "First discover available locations, then get devices and circuits for each data center"

 #### **Troubleshooting Queries:**
 - "What circuits are connected to WAN interfaces at BRCN?"